The Icefields Parkway is one of Canada’s most scenic drives.

 What about bears, are they going to maul me?

 Well, yes if you are an idiot.
-Grizzly is indeed present in the area and so are moose and elk – both are equally dangerous.
+Grizzly Bears are indeed present in the area and so are moose and elk – both are equally dangerous.
 Don’t feed any animals or feed them at all.
 Keep them wild and free.

 Wildlife is easy to spot along the Icefields Parkway

 Keep a reasonable distance from the animals and exercise excellent judgment and you should be fine.
 I had a grizzly encounter.
 The bear woke me while I was sleeping in the car one morning – it was collecting berries along the road.
 I left it alone to do its thing, and it left me alone.